Is Tor Browser Safe and Completely Anonymous to Use?

 - The VPN will hide your real IP, which means that your ISP will be oblivious to you using Tor.

-- Tor will remain accessible.
-As you saw in the previous method, .onion sites and hidden services will be inaccessible if you use a VPN over Tor.
+- Tor will remain accessible. .Onion sites and hidden services will be inaccessible if you use a VPN over Tor.
 However, with this method, that’s not the case if you are using a VPN as the entry node.

 - It’s much easier to set up.
 All you need to do is activate the VPN first and then start using Tor.

-There are, however, some disadvantages of using Tor in combo with a VPN and they are mostly related to the exit nodes:
+There are disadvantages of using Tor in combo with a VPN and they are mostly related to the exit nodes:

 - You’re vulnerable if the VPN connection drops and your data could be exposed to the ISP.